mcgill-robotics-archive/electrical/sample/README.md

 # Sample Reference Repository
-I've uploaded Bei's USB Blinker tutorial board here to demonstrate how to use the Git repository.
+I've uploaded Bei's LED Blinker tutorial board here to demonstrate how to use the Git repository.
 I gave it its own folder so as to not clutter the rest of the repository.